A DCNN-based Arbitrarily-Oriented Object Detector for Quality Control and Inspection Application: Feature Pyramid Single Shot Multi-box Detector (FPSSD)

-The idea of the Feature Pyramid originates from the Image Pyramid method.
-The Image Pyramid is a method analyzing the image with multiple resolutions, generated by multi-scale sampling on the original image via a Gaussian kernel.
-The Image Pyramid imitates the multi-scale features of the image.
-As assisted by the hierarchical architecture network, a feature pyramid can be constructed in one feed-forward procedure, so the computational cost of multi-scale sampling can be eliminated.
-Therefore, the Feature Pyramid can efficiently address the multi-scale problem with a relative cost. \\
+The idea of the feature pyramid originates from the \textit{image pyramid} concept, which aims at being able to analyze an image at multiple scales by means of multi-scale sampling of the original image via e.g. Gaussian kernels.
+As assisted by a hierarchical CNN, a \textit{feature pyramid} can be built in one single feed-forward pass that \textit{simultaneously} calculates the multi-scale features of the input image.
+Hence, the feature pyramid can efficiently address the multi-scale problem with a relative cost.